How Many Miles Should I Run A Week? The Smart Way to Set Your Weekly Mileage

 #4: Your Injury History and Risk

-Ultimately, when people ask, “How many miles should I run a week?”, they are looking for two things.
-They want the weekly goal mileage to be sufficient to help them achieve their fitness goals while simultaneously not being too much to handle or too much that they’ll get hurt.
+You want your weekly goal mileage to be sufficient to help you achieve your fitness goals while simultaneously not being too much to handle or too much that you’ll get hurt or suffer from overtraining.

 You can supplement your running mileage with low-impact cross-training exercises (cycling, aqua jogging, swimming, elliptical trainer) as tolerated or desired.